-If your baby has been diagnosed with a birth injury palsy and think it is a result of medical malpractice, please do not go it alone.
-Contact us.
-We will take the time to listen to what happened, review your case and determine if it was a result of medical malpractice.
+If your baby has been diagnosed with a birth injury and you believe it is a result of medical malpractice, please do not go it alone.
+Contact our attorneys.
+We will take the time to listen to what happened, review your case and determine your baby’s birth injury was a result of medical malpractice.

 What is cerebral palsy?

 The medical definition for cerebral palsy is a permanent brain injury that occurs before, during or after birth.
 Cerebral palsy is most often diagnosed soon after birth but may be diagnosed later on in childhood.
 Cerebral palsy is generally caused by damage to motor areas in the brain.
 Damage that impairs the brain’s ability to control body and muscle movement.
 In most cases, the cause of cerebral palsy will never be known but the brain injury can result from an infection, a lack of oxygen or bleeding into the brain.
 Some of the possible errors that could cause cerebral palsy are failure to recognize fetal distress, improper use of a vacuum extractor or delivery forceps, failure to timely deliver by C-section, failure to treat seizures during delivery, failure to recognize a prolapsed umbilical cord which has resulted in diminished oxygen supply, and failure to properly respond to vital sign irregularities.

 What is Erb’s palsy?

 During some deliveries complications are encountered by the doctor and medical team which require quick decisions and prudent reactions.
 In most cases, a properly trained doctor who is giving their full time and attention to the delivery, is able to react appropriately and deal with the complication.
 However, when the proper standard of medical care is not followed, the child may suffer a birth injury and be left with Erb’s Palsy.